 From start to finish, our process is short and sweet.

 Typically we partner with mission groups traveling abroad.
 We provide each group with large duffel bags filled with their desired types of shoes.
-We have given teams anywhere from a single bag of shoes to over 10 bags at time.
+We have given teams anywhere from a single bag of shoes to over 10 bags at a time.
 We try to be as flexible as we can to accommodate each group’s needs.
-Also, another great part of our ministry is that we are able to cover the costs of airfare to check each bag we provide.
+Also, another great part of our ministry is that we can cover the costs of airfare to check each bag we provide.

 Never let obstacles keep you from taking action.